This post may contain affiliate links, meaning I make a commission if you purchase through my links, at no extra cost to you. Disclosure here.

 Yes, you absolutely need a Pinterest account to grow your audience.
 It is the easiest platform to get traction on, along with more views and readers.

-That’s why today I’m showing you a super easy and FREE way to create your pins in no time using Canva.
+That’s why today I’m showing you a super easy and FREE way to create your pins in no time using Canva, an amazing tool.